Ancient House, Ipswich: History

 The earliest reference to the house date to the 14th century, when it was owned by Sir Richard of Martlesham.
 In the 16th century the house was owned by a string of local merchants, including George Copping, a draper and fishmonger, who acquired the property in 1567.
 It was Copping who commissioned the panelling of the ground-floor room at the front of the house.
 He also built the 'long gallery'.

+Ownership by the Sparrow(e) family

-The Sparrowe family became the owners of the house in 1603, and continued ownership for the next 300 years.
+The Sparrowe family became the owners of the house in 1603.
 They promoted a legend that a hidden room in the house, fitted up as a secret place of worship for Catholics in the time of the Civil Wars, served Charles II as a hiding place while he was in flight after being defeated at the Battle of Worcester.
 The legend is unlikely to be true, since Ipswich is over 100 miles from any location Charles is known to have visited.

-Today
+Pawsey Family

+Twenty-first century

-The Ancient House is currently owned by Ipswich Borough Council, with Lakeland being the main tenant until 2021.
-There is also a small art gallery in the attic, which houses occasional exhibitions.
+The Ancient House is currently owned by Ipswich Borough Council.
+Lakeland was the main tenant until 2021.
+The attic is used as a small art gallery for occasional exhibitions.